mineadmin/doc-v3/docs/en/plugin/develop/question.md

 # Frequently Asked Questions

-Common issues encountered during development will be listed here.
+Common development issues will be listed here.

 ---

-Currently, we are collecting feedback on issues.
-If you have any questions, please contact the `MineAdmin team members` in the group, and I will add you to the developer communication group.
+Currently collecting feedback.
+If you have any questions, please contact `MineAdmin Team Members` in the group, and I will add you to the developer communication group.

 ## Prohibited Application Types

-Below is the list of application types prohibited from being listed on MineAdmin.
+The following is a list of application types prohibited from being listed on MineAdmin.

 ---

 ## Prohibited List

-- Treasure Hunting
+- Prize-winning games
-- Cashback
+- Cashback/rewards
 - Crowdfunding
-- Lending
+- Lending/borrowing
 - Auctions
 - Cryptocurrency
 - Blockchain
-- Overseas Payments
+- Overseas payments
-- Personal Payments
+- Personal payments
 - Lottery
-- Prepaid Cards
+- Game point cards
 - Forums
-- Data Scraping
+- Data scraping